 The Aroniaberry contains a powerful natural blend of polyphenolic antioxidants.
 Antioxidants are important because they combat free radicals in our body that are created from daily living, stress, environmental pollution, medical x-rays and even exercise.
 Free radicals can damage cells which can lead to health problems.
 Consuming foods high in antioxidants like the Aroniaberry may help support the body’s defense against these radicals.
 Many studies show they are powerful in Alzheimer’s and other diseases.

-Aronias are very tart, and only my son, myself, and a few brave souls will eat them raw, BUT, they freeze well, are so dependable for a huge crop, and are delicious in quick-breads and smoothies (with bananas) as long as you add back enough honey or stevia.
+Aronias are very tart, and only my son, myself, and a few brave souls will eat them raw, BUT, they freeze well, are so dependable for a huge crop, and are delicious in quick-breads like this berry oat breakfast bread and smoothies (with bananas) as long as you add back enough honey or stevia.
 Smash a bit before baking with them.

 I am sure aronias dry wonderfully although I haven’t done this yet.
 One bush is all that’s necessary as aronias are self-fertile.
 Plant characteristics here.
 We planted ‘Viking’ (4-5′ tall).